• Skip to main content

 A I’m front of house.
 Alas, that’s my fate… my downward spiral… ever downwards.

-Q But seriously, is that a consequence of having an open kitchen, that guests have an expectation that you will deliver a plate or two and there’ll be more interactivity and chefs?
+Q But seriously, is that a consequence of having an open kitchen, that guests have an expectation that you will deliver a plate or two and there’ll be more interactivity with chefs?
 And do you enjoy that?

 A Oh, I hate it.
 No, I don’t hate it.
 It just goes against all my principles.
 I’ve always tried to avoid talking to guests because my responsibility ends on the plate and I have these principles to maintain.
 But I’m quite a weak restaurateur when I think about it, because I have these stern principles based upon keeping away from the guests, and then I find myself talking to them, and, goddam it, some of them are quite agreeable.